anikin02/Patterns/README.md

 # Patterns
-## Tasks for the university on Object-oriented Programming.
+## Tasks for the University on Object-oriented Programming.